EnderWiggin14/sdsmt-uav-constitution/constitution.md

    highest-ranking officer will cast the deciding vote.

-3. The term of office for all officers shall be one year beginning on October 1 and ending on September 30.
+3. The term of office for all officers shall be one year beginning on October 1 and ending on September 30. //With this time span the team will be left presidentless for the first month-and-a-half of the next year if the president happens to be a senior.
+We cannot expect or even allow a non-student to be president for even that period of time.
+This was part of the reason for the election of the president the year before and it prevents new members from voting for somebody they feel is "cool" as opposed to actually fit for the job.

 4. Nominations for President and Vice President shall take place during the last regularly scheduled meeting of August.
-Nominations for all other officers shall take place during the last regularly scheduled meeting of September.
+Nominations for all other officers shall take place during the last regularly scheduled meeting of September. //Should be moved a bit earlier, almost halfway through the semester at this point

 5. The current President of the SDSM&T Unmanned Aerial Vehicle Team shall count votes.